Sequential testing for structural stability in approximate factor models: Testing procedure and asymptotics

 Under Assumptions \ref{ass-1}-\ref{ass-4}, as $\min \left( N,m,R\right) \rightarrow \infty $, it holds that

 for almost all realisations of $\left\{ X_{i,t}\text{, }1\leq i\leq N\text{, }1\leq t\leq T\right\} $. \end{theorem}

 Theorem \ref{theta} is an intermediate result: in order to be able to construct a test for the \textquotedblleft classical\textquotedblright\ null of no changes in the factor structure, it is necessary to have a statistic which diverges under the null and is bounded under the alternative.
-Several options are possible, the most obvious one being using $1/\Theta _{t}$.
-However,\ we have tried this approach and results were not satisfactory.
-Based on those preliminary, unreported simulations, we\ propose to randomise $\Theta _{t} $, with a second randomisation based on
+In particular, the behaviour under the null is - clearly - very important to ensure size control of the monitoring procedure.
+As can be noted, the reason why $\Theta _{t} $ is bounded under the null is because we have constructed a statistic based on randomising the estimated eigenvalue $\widehat{\lambda}^{(r+1)}\left( t \right)$.
+Thus, it can be envisaged that randomising its reciprocal would yield the desired behaviour.
+Whilst this is theoretically possible, we recommend against it: as Lemma \ref{rolling-eigenvalues-2} shows, in this case, under the null, the behaviour of $\Theta _{t} $ would be driven by a term proportional to (the inverse of) $N^{-\delta}\frac{N}{m^{1/2}}$: but since this estimate is only an upper bound, and thus not sharp (contrary to the case of randomising $\widehat{\lambda}^{(r+1)}\left( t \right)$ directly), it is unclear what the rate of divergence would be in this case. \\ We therefore propose to randomise $\Theta _{t} $, with a second randomisation based on

 where

 for some $\epsilon >0$ - in practice, any small value of $\epsilon $ works well.

 In (\ref{psi-1}), the function $h\left( \cdot \right) $, similarly to $ g\left( \cdot \right) $ in (\ref{phi}), is a monotonically increasing function such that $h\left( 0\right) =0$ and $\lim_{x\rightarrow \infty }h\left( x\right) =\infty $; again, we use $h\left( a\right) =a$.